elilee476/elilee476.github.io/_posts/2024-10-08-Russia-Ukraine-Stocks-Flows.md

 Once we see how much the flow of militarily relevant quantities of troops and materiel determines the outcomes of war rather than initial stocks, the assumption that reducing a state’s stock of troops or materiel can change long-run balances of power looks less compelling.
 Even if you can inflict casualties and destroy vehicles, if a state maintains or can develop high enough flow rates to replace these losses, then the casualties and destruction will not actually lower its long-run military power.
 Unless the state loses enough people and equipment to capitulate, its flow rates can make up for any losses caused at a specific point in time.

 So far, I’ve discussed stocks vs flows as heuristics for military power entirely in the abstract, but my ultimate intention is to apply the distinction to explain why it’s mistaken to think that supplying military aid to Ukraine will make Russia’s military weaker.
 One reason we can be confident that this view is mistaken is simply that it has already been empirically refuted.
-Supreme Allied Commander Europe General Christopher G. Cavoli [testified](https://www.armed-services.senate.gov/imo/media/doc/cavoli_statement.pdf) to Congress in April that Russia’s military is more powerful today than when the war began.
+Supreme Allied Commander Europe General Christopher G. Cavoli [testified](https://www.armed-services.senate.gov/imo/media/doc/cavoli_statement.pdf) to Congress[^3] in April that Russia’s military is more powerful today than when the war began.
 General Cavoli’s words are worth quoting in full:

 > Russia is on track to command the largest military on the continent and a defense industrial complex capable of generating substantial amounts of ammunition and materiel in support of large-scale combat operations.
 Regardless of the outcome of the war in Ukraine, Russia will be larger, more lethal, and angrier with the West than when it invaded.

 A simple chart tells the same story:

 ![](/Picture1.png)
-[^3]
+[^4]

 2025 Addendum: We now have another quote from a highly-placed General saying essentially the same thing as Gen. Cavoli...Russia's military is stronger now than it was before the war: